Select Page

 By the end of this 6-hour training, participants will be able to:

-1. Differentiate pediatric OCD from generalized anxiety disorder (GAD), ADHD, and Autism Spectrum Disorder (ASD).
+1. Differentiate pediatric OCD from generalized anxiety disorder (GAD), ADHD, and Autism in play therapy clients.

-2. Assess and categorize pediatric OCD symptoms into at least four major subtypes (Contamination, Responsibility/Harm, Scrupulosity, and Symmetry/Just-Right) using developmentally appropriate play-based tools.
+2. Assess and categorize pediatric OCD symptoms into four major subtypes (Contamination, Responsibility/Harm, Scrupulosity, and Symmetry/Just-Right) using directive play therapy assessment techniques, including externalizing the “Worry Monster” through art and storytelling.

-4. Implement at least three “Slippery Brain” inhibitory learning techniques to help children tolerate uncertainty without engaging in compulsions.
+4. Implement at least three “Alarm-Testing” inhibitory learning techniques using directive play therapy interventions to help children tolerate distress without engaging in neutralizing compulsions.

-5. Design age-appropriate Exposure and Response Prevention (ERP) interventions that integrate play therapy principles to increase child engagement and treatment adherence.
+5. Design age-appropriate Exposure and Response Prevention (ERP) interventions that incorporate play therapy modalities (e.g., sensory play and games) to increase engagement and tolerance of false anxiety signals.

-Registration may be canceled with a full refund (minus credit card processing fees) by contacting info@cfcenj.com with this request a minimum of 30 days prior to Day 1 of the workshop series.
+Registration may be canceled with a full refund (minus credit card processing fees and a $25 administrative fee) by contacting info@cfcenj.com with this request a minimum of 30 days before Day 1 of the workshop series.